hmedal/LANS/README.md

-# Graph-Simulation-2
+# Graph-Simulation-4

 This project is to generate simulated graph from a given graph.
 This script has strong dependency on the name of the columns, types of the columns and format of the input file.

-This script can only take csv files as input.
+This script requires the following softwares:

+1. Spark 2.1.0, prebuilt for Hadoop 2.7 and later

+2. R 3.2.1 to generate graph properties.

-To run this script Python 2.7 is required along with the following packages: numpy 1.10.4, panda 0.18.0, random, csv, gc (garbage collector), sklearn 0.18.1(cluster, KMeans, kneighbors_graph, scale), Networkx 1.11, sys, subprocess
+3. Python 2.7.8 is required along with the following packages: openmpi-1.10, numpy 1.10.4, panda 0.18.0, random, csv, gc (garbage collector), sklearn 0.18.1 (cluster, KMeans, kneighbors_graph, scale), sys, subprocess.

-Before running the script, put the code and the input files in the same folder.

-To run the script with the small dataset (5549 nodes and 12980 edges), run the masterScript with the following command:

-  python masterscript.py "CTU13_5_Sample.csv"

-To run the script with the large dataset (CTU-13-5 netflow data, contains 41658 nodes and 129832 edges), run the masterscript with the following command:

-  python masterscript.py "CTU13_5.csv"

-  To run the script with a binetflow file for the large dataset (CTU-13-5 netflow data, contains 41658 nodes and 129832 edges), run the masterscript with the following command:

-  python masterscript.py "5.binetflow"

-  This script generates a simulated graph named simulated_graph.csv

-  To run all three of these tests, use the "runTests.sh" script.
+4. The code should be run with at least 4 processors.
+In this version, each processor is responsible for eah role.
+So, the minimum number of processors must be equal to the number of roles.
+(This condition will be removed from the next versions.)

+# How to run Graph-Simulation-4:

+1. Download "spark-2.1.0-bin-hadoop2.7.tgz" this package from http://spark.apache.org/downloads.html , unzip and save it in your cluster.
+2. Make all the files in the "/Spark/..../bin" directory executable (e.g. using command chmod a+x bin).
+3. Download our project and unzip it.
+4. Copy all the jar files from the "Required_Packages" directory of our project to "/Spark/..../jars" directory of Spark.
+5. Copy our project (except "Required_Packages" directory) in the working directory of your cluster.
+6. Keep all the input files (e.g. 11.binetflow, 5.binetflow and so on) in the "input_files" directory of our project.
+These input files are used as seed graphs while generating large-scale simulated graph.
+All the input seed graphs must be inside the "input_files" directory, otherwise the input graphs will not be considered as input.
+7. Configure Python package, R package and Home directory for Spark in the default configuration file of the cluster.
+8. Submit job "runProject.pbs" to a cluster.
+9. When the job ends it will provide the simulated graph in "SimulatedGraph" directory.